stefancocora/upstream-aur/README.md

   - [ ] ~~create a new empty(most of the time) git repo for your pkg~~ Better yet add these as submodules `git submodule add -b master git+ssh://aur@aur.archlinux.org/kubeless.git`
     - gets cloned from upstream and might not be empty.
   - [ ] setup gpg signing for commits ( inside each pkg maintained )
-    - use CC7911F4AFE1C6C2 for signing
+    - use CC7911F4AFE1C6C2 to sign commits
   - [ ] add .SRCINFO and PKGBUILD to the repo
   - [ ] git stage => commit => push to upstream origin
   - [ ] vote for this pkg